padmavathi-desikan/OnlineMarketplace/README.md

 ## Instructions to run the project

-First before running the project you should have node.js and npm install.
+First before running the project you should have node.js and npm installed.

 Run the following commands in case you have not installed truffle or ganache-cli.